 We’ve already presented you some useful tips and tricks regarding training for the swimming part of a Triathlon or an Ironman, as well as the cycling.
-Now the time has come to get you prepared for running, too.
+Now the time has come to get you prepared for triathlon and ironman training sessions: running too.
 Those who are interested in these types of competitions must know that thorough preparation is necessary.

 Whether you’re training for a Triathlon or an Ironman, you will have to successfully perform in three continuous and sequential races.
 First, swimming, then cycling, and lastly, running.
 This may be the hardest part, considering that you will have already been done with the swimming and cycling part, and your muscles will be tired.
 Switching from cycling to running is very consuming for beginner triathletes, and often they do not expect such muscle weakness.
 Of course, you can train for this in time, with various transition workouts, from which one of the most preferred one is the so-called „brick,” or back-to-back workout sessions involving these two disciplines, cycling and running.

 The best option is working with someone who can train you as well as motivate you.
 If you’re reading our blog, you may already know that you can count on Adam for private swimming lessons and Triathlon or Ironman training sessions.
 But you will need to find another professional coach to help you with the cyling and running part, if you want to do everything right.
 For those who have experience in this area or can offer help and guidance to beginner runners, feel free to share your experience in the comment section below!

 However, if you’re a beginner and this will be your first Triathlon or Ironman competition, you will need proper training and several weeks of hard work.
 Also, you have to pay attention to the most common running faults as well, in order to avoid injuries or low performance.

 - Spending too much time on the ground

 - Running in shuffle without lifting the heels